sjpence/manual-mds220/05_Operation.md

 ### CARRIERS

 To increase productivity, production houses should obtain multiple carriers.
 Determine the number of boards to be run per load based on the amount of time the operator spends to unload and then load a carrier.
 High production numbers of small boards are achieved by using three carriers and two operators.
 The operators could also clean the newly soldered boards, increasing productivity.

-### AIR PRESSURE

-The air pressure for the foam fluxer seems to run the best with a 5-10 psi setting for rosin fluxes and a 10-15 psi setting for no-clean fluxes.
-By lowering the air pressure, the foam head height is lowered.
-Increasing the pressure only raises the foam head to a certain point.
-After that it begins to break up the foam head by forming large bubbles.
-This can cause flux voids, areas where no flux was applied to the board.
-The best foam head has the smallest bubbles possible for a given head height.

-The air-knife system typically runs on about 20 psi.
-Higher pressures will help the flux distribution and push more flux through the holes.
-However, be sure to check that the air does not deflect off of the board and disturb the foam head on the fluxer.
-If this occurs, turn down the air pressure on the air-knife regulator and also increase the angle the air-knife blows by twisting it to a more vertical position.

 ### COMPONENT ORIENTATION